cfarrell02/bio/README.md

 ---
 ### Bio
-- Student studying computer science in SETU.
+- Studying computer science in SETU.
 College and private project repositories are stored here.

 ---
 ### Studying